 Forming a hypothesis

-Let’s go back to the student with the rounded upper back who feels like it’s stretching or tight.
+Let’s go back to the student with the rounded upper back who feels like it’s tight.
 In that situation, how might I come up with a hypothesis about what is happening in their body?
-I would interpret what the student is telling me about what they’re feeling by adding information about what I observe visually in their body.
+I would interpret what the student tells me about what they feel by adding information about what I observe visually in their body.
 I could then make a hypothesis by considering both the felt sense information the student shared and what I know about anatomy.

-In this example, what makes sense as a hypothesis is that the muscles on the front of their chest are actually the muscles that are short.
+In this example, what makes sense as a hypothesis is that the muscles on the front of their chest are actually the short muscles.
 I can see visually that their back is rounded, so I can see that those muscles are unlikely to be short.
-If the rhomboids on their back were short, for example, they would pull the shoulder blades closer together.
+If the rhomboids were short, for example, they would pull the shoulder blades closer together.
 But instead, we see that the shoulder blades are pulled apart.

-So, would I suggest that they should stretch their upper back more just because they have a felt sense of tight?
+So, would I suggest that they should stretch their upper back more just because it feels tight?
 No. In the case of the rounded upper back, what muscles are likely short which would pull those shoulder blades farther apart and indirectly put that feeling of tension into the upper back?
 Those would be muscles on the front of the chest, like pectoralis major, pectoralis minor, and maybe the anterior fibers of the deltoids.

 Alternatively, there may also be nothing to do.
 The student may simply feel that their upper back is tight because that part of their back is being lengthened.
 When those muscles are lengthened, the tension increases because muscles are also elastic.
-It could just be that the student is feeling a muscle that is tighter than the surrounding area and the fact that they are feeling a sensation there is a good thing.
+It could just be that the student is feeling a muscle that is tighter than the surrounding area.
+And the fact that they are feeling a sensation there could be a good thing.

 A process for solving puzzles in our practice